qiboteam/qibo/doc/source/developer-guides/contributing.rst

 The current code standards that are applied to any new changes:

 - **Tests**: We use pytest to run our tests that must continue to pass when new changes are integrated in the code.
+Regression tests, which are run by the continuous integration workflow are stored in ``qibo/tests``.
+These tests contain several examples about how to use Qibo.
 - **Coverage**: Test coverage should be maintained / be at least at the same level when new features are implemented.
 - **Pylint**: Test code for anomalies, such as bad coding practices, missing documentation, unused variables.